-NOTES: Their response is a powerful illustration of the following warnings from the Scriptures: (1) "For all that is in the world - the desires of the flesh and the desires of the eyes and the pride of life - is not from the Father but is from the world."
-(I John 2:16); and (2) "But each person is tempted when he is lured and enticed by his own desire.
-Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death."
-(James 1:14-15).
+NOTES: Their response is a powerful illustration of the following warnings from the Scriptures: (1) "For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world" (I John 2:16); and (2) "But each one is tempted when he is carried away and enticed by his own lust.
+Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death" (James 1:14-15).